 I was five years old when I decided I wanted to be a writer.
 To be fair, most people don’t find their calling that early in life.
 But the passion and fascination I’ve had for books, the literary world, and the arts, never left me.
 Now, as Moncton’s inaugural Anglophone Poet Laureate, a professional editor & writing consultant, as well as the host of the Attic Owl Reading Series, the writing world is my entire life.
 But what I want to say to you is, that this is my journey and you don’t need to be any of these things to be a writer.
-To be a real writer, you only need these three things:
+So in addition to the essential things like taking writing courses, to be a real writer, you only need these three things:

 - Know thyself as a writer

 - Be willing to grow (into) your craft

 - Above all, write you

 So, what am I talking about?
 To know yourself as a writer is just that.
 Know what you write, or want to write, and know your voice.
 Do you want to publish, or are you content writing for yourself?
 Both have value.
 Also, be open to change because writing, like life, often takes us on journeys we could never predict.